Driving licence in Finland

+History

+The first Finnish citizen to obtain a driving licence was author and businessman Yrjö Weilin (1875–1930), who obtained his driver's licence in 1907.
+The first driving schools in the country were established in the 1910s, and in 1922 the Eduskunta approved several regulations on automobile traffic which also standardised on Finnish driver licences for the first time.

 Requirements

 A driving licence permit is required to get a driving licence as you cannot undergo theory and practical tests without it.
-Prerequisites include category-specific age and health requirements, being a permanent resident or a student with at least six months of residency, and no suspended licenses in other EU or EEA countries.
+Prerequisites include category-specific age and health requirements, being a permanent resident or a student with at least six months of residency, and no suspended licences in other EU or EEA countries.
 The permit is valid for three years.

 Driving instruction can be obtained through a driving school, relative with a driving instruction permit, or with a combination of the two.
 It is possible to obtain driving instruction before applying for a driving licence permit as a student of a driving school or through an instructor who has been granted a driving instruction permit.
 Passenger car driving instruction includes at least 18 hours of instructions in total, including risk recognition training, theory, and driving lessons.
 In addition, for new licensees, an additional four-hour training for candidates for first driving licences (EAS) is required.

 After driving instruction, the theory test is undertaken, which can be attended one month before turning 18.
 After successfully passing the theory test, the driving test can be taken once you have turned 18.
 It is also possible to be taken at the age of 17 if you have an age exception permit issued by Traficom or if you are studying a professional driver training course which includes obtaining the right to drive lorries or buses.

 After receipt

 As per the new law introduced in 2018, the B-class passenger car training was changed to single-phase.
-This means the full license is given right away as there is no longer a requirement for practice and advanced phase after receipt.
+This means the full licence is given right away as there is no longer a requirement for practice and advanced phase after receipt.
 These were replaced by undergoing a compulsory risk recognition training before the driving test.

 After receiving the first right-to-drive, the driver is subject to stricter traffic enforcement for a period of two years.
-During this period, the license can be suspended after two infringements instead of the normal three.
-If this is the case, it is required to undergo additional training before receiving the license back.
-This dubbed "Driving ban training" includes four theory lessons assessing individuals' risk behavior and its effects on traffic safety.
-The police will return the driving license after receiving a proof of completing the course.
+During this period, the licence can be suspended after two infringements instead of the normal three.
+If this is the case, it is required to undergo additional training before receiving the licence back.
+This dubbed "Driving ban training" includes four theory lessons assessing individuals' risk behaviour and its effects on traffic safety.
+The police will return the driving licence after receiving a proof of completing the course.